 During one fitness instructor workshop, about 30 participants with no symptoms trained intensely for four hours, according to research published by the CDC.
 Eight participants later tested positive, and more than 100 new cases of coronavirus were traced back to that fitness workshop.

-While health experts have recommended staying 6 feet away from others, it’s smart to keep even more distance than that at the gym.
+And while health experts have recommended staying 6 feet away from others, it’s smart to keep even more distance than that at the gym.

 “With all the heavy breathing, you may even want to double the usual 6 feet to 12 feet, just to be safe,” CNN Chief Medical Correspondent Dr. Sanjay Gupta said.

-Doctors say wearing eye protection (in addition to face masks) could certainly help some people, but it’s not necessary for everyone.
+Doctors say wearing eye protection (in addition to face masks) could help some people, but it’s not necessary for everyone.